-This April, the 2018 Pollie Pedal will start in Melbourne and finish in Canberra, riding through regional communities in Victoria and New South Wales.
+In September, the 2020 Pollie Pedal will start in Canberra riding through regional drought and bushfire affected communities in South West New South Wales.

 Partnering with Soldier On, this year’s ride will continue to raise funds and awareness to support those who have served our nation.

 * Total fundraising figure includes cash donations, corporate pledges, in-kind contributions and funds raised by pollie pedal riders

 Pollie Pedal 2020

 Pollie Pedal was established in 1998 and for 23 years has given Members of Parliament a chance to connect with people outside of capital cities and off the beaten track whilst raising funds for a number of great causes.

 Over this time, Pollie Pedal has ridden more than 20,000 kilometres and raised nearly $6 million for organisations such as the Royal Flying Doctor Service, Ronald McDonald House, Youth Insearch, the Paralympic Games, Carers Australia and most recently Soldier On.